bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 * Read this whole file.
 * Skim the spec.

+List of files:
+-cpu.c
+  -Loads ls8 files into ram and runs them
+-cpu.h
+  -holds the info and struct for the cou struct and function definitions for the instructions -ls8.c
+  -runs the cpu (I think)

 ## Step 1: Implement `struct cpu` in `cpu.h`

 This structure holds information about the CPU and associated components.